-New vs. Established Homes
+New vs. established homes

-When buying an investment property, it's important to consider the benefits of purchasing a new property that established ones don't necessarily offer.
-These include; tenant appeal, warranty and maintenance, the ability to maximise on deductions, and importantly government incentives that come with new build homes.
-All of which will be discussed in further detail below.
+When buying an investment property it's important to consider the benefits that a new property provides, in comparison to an already established one.
+Such benefits include increased tenant appeal, warranty and maintenance, the ability to maximise on deductions, and importantly the government incentives that come with new build homes.

-Warranty and Maintenance
+Warranty and maintenance

 First Home Owner Grant

-At REIF we're working with clients across the country to build their property portfolio.
+Real Estate Investment Finance are working with clients across the country to build their property portfolio.
 We have access to over 10,000 new properties across Australia.
 If you're interested in investing in property, please reach out to our team today!